mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 servers_no_promotion=backup_dc_server1,backup_dc_server2
 ```

-As of MaxScale 24.02.4 and 24.08.1, this setting also affects normal primary
+As of MaxScale 24.02.4 and 24.08.1, this setting also affects primary
+server selection during MaxScale startup or due to replication topology
-server selection.
-A server listed in `servers_no_promotion` will thus not
+changes.
+A server listed in `servers_no_promotion` will thus not be
-be selected as primary unless manually designated in a *switchover*-command.
+selected as primary unless manually designated in a *switchover*-command.

 #### `promotion_sql_file` and `demotion_sql_file`